peilun-he/PDSim/README.md

 Future plan:
 - Add decomposition of data through "seasonal" package
 - Add forecasting and smoothing
-- Allow users to upload data

 ## Recent updates
 **upload_data branch (V2.1)**
-- Allow users to upload their own data (not complete)
+- Allow users to upload their own data
 - When users download the simulated price and maturity, row names will not be written
+- Rename some plots

 ## Version history
 **Version 2.0** (current version):